JohannesGetzner/fair-uad-with-dp/README.md

 # Enhancing Fairness in Unsupervised Anomaly Detection for Medical Data - Analyzing the Influence of Differentially Private Training and Its Implications on Underrepresented Groups
 This repository contains the sourcecode to my master thesis.
 ## Repository Structure

+- **./src** contains the new sourcecode for the thesis (DISCLAIMER: the code is not yet cleaned up and might contain some bugs)
+    - **./src/datasets** contains the wrapper classes for the datasets
+    - **./src/models** contains the models
+    - **./src/plotting** contains the code used to plot the graphs and charts in the thesis
+    - **./src/trainer** contains the wrappers for training the models with and without DP
+    - **./src/utils** contains the code to compute the metrics and other utilities
+- **./(archived) src** contains the sourcecode for the deprecated version of the thesis
     - **./src/data** contains the code to prepare and load the datasets
     - **./src/datasets** should contain the actual datasets, see the required structure of data directories in the corresponding files to load the data
     - **./src/analysis** contains the script to plot the results
     - **./src/models** contains the models
     - **./src/utils** contains the code to compute the metrics, training loops and other utilities
     - **./train.py** is the main script to train the models and the entry point for the different experiment configurations
-- **./src_refactored** is a work in progress refactoring of the codebase
 ## Requirements
 To install the necessary packages run the following command: